On Single-Antenna Rayleigh Block-Fading Channels at Finite Blocklength: Conclusion

 \section{Conclusion}

-We presented a high-SNR normal approximation for the maximum coding rate $\R^*(\L,\epsilon,\rho)$ achievable over noncoherent, single-antenna, Rayleigh block-fading channels using an error-correcting code that spans $\L$ coherence intervals, has a block-error probability no larger than $\epsilon$, and satisfies the power constraint $\rho$.
+We presented a high-SNR normal approximation for the maximum coding rate $\R^*(\L,\T,\epsilon,\rho)$ achievable over noncoherent, single-antenna, Rayleigh block-fading channels using an error-correcting code that spans $\L$ coherence intervals of length $\T$, has a block-error probability no larger than $\epsilon$, and satisfies the power constraint $\rho$.
 The high-SNR normal approximation is roughly equal to the normal approximation one obtains by transmitting one pilot symbol per coherence block to estimate the fading coefficient, and by then transmitting $\T-1$ symbols per coherence block over a coherent fading channel.
-This suggests that, at high SNR, one pilot symbol per coherence block suffices to achieve both the capacity and the channel dispersion.
+This suggests the heuristic that, at high SNR, one pilot symbol per coherence block should be transmitted to achieve both the capacity and the channel dispersion.
 While the approximation was derived under the assumption that the number of coherence intervals $\L$ and the SNR $\rho$ tend to infinity, numerical analyses suggest that it becomes accurate already at SNR values of $15$~dB and for $10$ coherence intervals or more.

 The obtained normal approximation is useful in two ways.
 First, it complements the nonasymptotic bounds provided in \cite{finte_block_length_2012, Ostman_2014, Short_Packets_Durisi_Koch_TCOM_2015}, whose evaluation is computationally demanding.
-Second, it lays the foundation for analytical studies that analyze the behavior of the maximum coding rates as a function of system parameters such as SNR, number of coherence intervals, or blocklength.
-A example of such a study was illustrated in Section~\ref{sub:wisdom} concerning the optimal design of a simple slotted-ALOHA protocol.
-Needless to say, the obtained normal approximation can also be used to study more sophisticated communication protocols.
+Second, it lays the foundation for analytical studies that analyze the behavior of the maximum coding rate as a function of system parameters such as SNR, number of coherence intervals, or blocklength.
+An example of such a study was illustrated in Section~\ref{sub:wisdom} concerning the optimal design of a simple slotted-ALOHA protocol. \appendices